The Invitation (1973 film)

-The Invitation (L'Invitation) is a 1973 Swiss film directed by Claude Goretta.

-The Invitation was nominated for the Academy Award for Best Foreign Language Film and shared the Jury Prize at the 1973 Cannes Film Festival.
+The Invitation (French: L'Invitation) is a 1973 Swiss comedy-drama film directed by Claude Goretta and written by Goretta and Michel Viala.
+The film centres on a social gathering that exposes tensions among a group of office workers.
+It shared the Jury Prize at the 1973 Cannes Film Festival and was nominated for the Academy Award for Best Foreign Language Film at the 46th Academy Awards.